Revolution@1: The Egyptian revolution as a historical event

 A power struggle has emerged in post-revolutionary Egypt to try and fill this power vacuum.
 Claiming ownership of the revolution and fighting the old regime is central to this power struggle.
 This dispute is expected to cast its shadow over the writing of the revolution’s history and help further diversify the narratives and interpretations of the events which are taking place.

-The media play an important role in constructing national identity to the extent that some argue that as we know it did not exist before the invention of the printing press, which enabled the emergence of the first mass media.
-Benedict Anderson in his book Imagined Communities argues that the emergence of print led to the emergence of nationalism because it helped members of a nation ‘imagine' and identify with a wider community with which they shared no direct contact.
+The media play an important role in constructing national identity to the extent that some argue that nationalism as we know it did not exist before the invention of the printing press, which enabled the emergence of the first mass media.
+Benedict Anderson in his book Imagined Communities argues that the emergence of print led to the emergence of because it helped members of a nation ‘imagine’ and identify with a wider community with which they shared no direct contact.

-Referred to sometimes as history's first revolution, tthe role of social media continues even after the revolution and is causing fragmentation in society, as well as difficulties for the new political leadership to construct a new and unified national identity.
+Referred to sometimes as history’s first Facebook revolution, tthe role of social media continues even after the revolution and is causing fragmentation in society, as well as difficulties for the new political leadership to construct a new and unified national identity.
 More importantly, it is causing a diversity of historical narratives to emerge, not just about the recent revolution but also abut older historical events in which certain narratives were suppressed and swept under the carpet.

 However, over time, it might be proven that nationalism and social cohesion are not necessarily linked to having only one version of the ‘truth’ while suppressing all the other versions.
 Future generations are likely to grow up surrounded by a whole range of historical and political narratives thanks to the decentralisation of media production.
 On the bright side, this phenomenon might promote tolerance and enhance people’s ability to coexist and accept difference.